Meeting your Chinese colleagues for the first time is an exciting yet critical moment.

 When to Give Gifts

-Choose practical items or something unique from your home country.
+Select practical or meaningful items, such as specialty foods or unique products from your home country.

-Avoid gifts associated with death or bad luck, such as clocks or sharp objects.
+Avoid gifts associated with bad luck, such as clocks (which symbolize death) or sharp objects (which signify severing relationships).

 Navigating Challenges